If you want to make changes to existing data stored in an Imply Polaris table, you can replace the data for a specified time interval.

 2019 08 21.
 Note that the Polaris UI displays the time interval to replace:

 - Click Confirm to confirm your choice.

 - Click Confirm on the confirmation dialog to reconfirm you want to replace data.

-- On the Add data page, click Select files from your computer and choose the file you downloaded earlier:
+- On the Select source page, click Files > Upload files from your computer and choose the file you downloaded earlier:

 - Click Start ingestion.
 When your ingestion job completes, you can see that there are now 30 columns and all rows have a value for the "geocode" column.